openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Response {#credential-response}

+Credential Response can contain one or more Credentials depending on the Credential Request.

 Credential Response can be immediate or deferred and can contain one or more Credentials with the same Credential Configuration and Credential Dataset depending on the Credential Request.
 The Credential Issuer MAY be able to immediately issue requested Credentials and send them to the Client.

-In other cases, the Credential Issuer MAY NOT be able to immediately issue a requested Credential and would want to send a `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.
+In other cases, the Credential Issuer MAY NOT be able to immediately issue a requested Credential and would send a `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.

 The HTTP status code MUST be 202 (see Section 15.3.3 of [@!RFC9110]).

 If the Client requested an encrypted response by including the `credential_response_encryption` object in the request, the Credential Issuer MUST encode the information in the Credential Response as a JWT using the  parameters from the `credential_response_encryption` object.
 If the Credential Response is encrypted, the media type of the response MUST be set to `application/jwt`.
 If encryption was requested in the Credential Request and the Credential Response is not encrypted, the Client SHOULD reject the Credential Response.